 If you knew you would live forever, how would you live?
-John Ritenbaugh explains that, biblically, eternal life is much more than living forever: It is living as God lives!
+Biblically, eternal life is much more than living forever: It is living as God lives!

 God's sovereignty is one of the most important issues a Christian must consider.
-Is God supreme in all things?
 Have we acknowledged that He has total authority over us in particular?